linode/docs/docs/guides/applications/social-networking/how-to-install-collabora-code/index.md

     ![The Nextcloud Office application](Nextcloud-Office-Install.png)

-1. Click on the administrator profile.
-This is the circle on the upper right of the screen.
+1. Open the administrator profile by again clicking on the circle on the upper right of the screen.
 Select the **Administration settings** link.

     ![Access the Nextcloud administrator profile again](Nextcloud-Profile2.png)